 I visted the museum San Roque and it's worth a visit.
 Walked there from the Ecotel Quinta Regia.
 Close-by.

-in USD per night including tax & American breakfast 2016 for reservations of just one night add 5 dollars that American breakfast a BIG value added!
+in USD per night including tax & American breakfast 2018 for reservations of just one night add 5 dollars that American breakfast a BIG value added!

 Type of room